BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 #### OK, I'M READY.
 WHAT IS GOING ON WITH THOSE EFFECT COMPONENTS?

 The EffectComponents section is the bulk of what you’ll be getting into and editing for your dialogue mods.
-This section contains all the actual information on timing, character animations, poses, staging, expressions, sound effects, voice lines, camera angles, and more that need to be referenced to play the dialogue or cinematic.
+This section contains all the information on timing, character animations, poses, staging, expressions, sound effects, voice lines, camera angles, and more that need to be referenced to play the dialogue or cinematic.
 Most of the other sections in the file are meant to help the game reference this information, but the effect components are the true core of the dialogue system.

 Effect components are classified into several different “Types,” each of which performs a unique function, which I'll list below.